Q: Are flights included in the cost of my trip?

 Q: What trips do you suggest for families traveling with small children?

-For families traveling with children as young as 5 years old, we recommend: Australia: Beachside Wildlife Adventure, Costa Rica: Family Volunteer Vacation, and Cuba: Building Bridges.
+For families traveling with children as young as 5 years old, we recommend: Galapagos: Family Volunteer Vacation, Costa Rica: Family Volunteer Adventure, and Cuba: Building Bridges.
 These trips will not only be easy on the parents but will also be a trip children will love.

 Q: Which trips would be best for older adults or someone with mobility issues?

 Older adults or someone with mobility issues should take into consideration several factors prior to traveling including amount walked per day, activity level, and number of stairs in accommodations to name a few.
-In our opinion, the best trips for older adults would be any of our Cuba trips, Guatemala, Belize: Wildlife Exploration, or India: Tigers, Temples & Taj.
+In our opinion, the best trips for older adults would be any of our Cuba trips, Belize: Wildlife Safari, or Kenya: Safari & Conservation.

 Q: I have a disability or someone in my family has a disability – will that be an issue?